CBZ-D-velop/Ansible-Role-Labocbz-Prepare-Host/README.md

 * Fix idempotency
 * Added informations for UID and GID for user/groups
 * Added support for user password creation (on_create)
-* New CI, need wokr on tag and releases
+* New CI, need work on tag and releases

 ## Authors